 Q: Can I meet my pediatrician before my baby is born?
 Do I have to register with your office?

-A: Yes, several of our doctors offer prenatal visits for parents-to-be and we have bimonthly zoom prenatal nights.
+A: Yes, several of our doctors offer prenatal visits for expectant parents and we have bimonthly zoom prenatal nights.
 This is a great way to get acquainted with our office and our doctors.
 During this visit, we will give you a tour of our office and answer any questions that you have about our practice.
 To schedule your prenatal appointment, click here: Prenatal Appointment Request .

 A prenatal visit is not required to be a new patient and no pre-registration is required with our office.
 If you are delivering at Prentice, designate one of our doctors on your hospital registration form and we will meet you at the hospital.
 If you are delivering elsewhere, call us after your baby is born to schedule your first appointment.